SrivathsanNayak/ethical-hacking-notes/CTFCheatsheet.md

   # if possible go through their directories
   # we can have interesting folders like '.ssh' or '.mozilla'

+  su otheruser
+  # if we cannot login as another user via SSH
+  # try using 'su' to switch user - this can work if we have possible creds but cannot login using SSH

   sudo -l
   # if we have password, check the commands we can run as root or other user/group
   # this command will also show if we have LD_PRELOAD set for example
+  # also, check for wildcard chars like '*' used in 'sudo -l' entry - can use methods like directory traversal

   history
   # check previous commands